manjav/particular/README.md

 ---

 ### - Getting Started with Coding
+To use this library, import `package:intry_numeric/intry_numeric.dart`.<br>
-Follow these steps to integrate the particle system into your Flutter app:
+Follow these steps to integrate the particle system into your Flutter app:<br>
 <b>I. Initialize the Particle Controller in `initState`:</b>
 ``` dart
 final controller = ParticularController();